web3scripts/Drainer-for-all-networks/README.md

 # Drainer-for-all-networks

-Crypto Drainer Steaals ETH, NFTS< AND ALL ERC20 tokens (Permit2, Uniswap, Pancake, Sushi, Blur and other Exchange)
+Crypto Drainer Steaals ETH,NFTS< AND ALL ERC20 tokens (Permit2, Uniswap, Pancake, Sushi, Blur and other Exchange)

 # 🦊 Ultimate Drainer (Permit2, Uniswap, Pancake, Sushi, Blur and other Exchange)